FutuRaM-Project/Recovery-Model/src/README.md

 * fix the tree map code to get the nested dicts inside the outer ones

 * connect the parameters the rest of the model, add subclasses to parameters for the different kinds

+* create efficient way to solve the model flows